doyke/dump1090new/README.md

 # Live view

-Watch my dump1090 fork with heatmap and rangeview in the Google cloud: http://130.211.186.77/dump1090/gmap.html (This dump1090 runs on a 60-day free trail that is available until 9 april 2016)
+Watch my dump1090 fork with heatmap and rangeview in the Google cloud: http://130.211.186.77/dump1090/gmap.html (This dump1090 runs on a 60-day free trail that is available until 20 june 2016)

 # Screenshots and video